 Wait to introduce bottle nipples or pacifiers - early introduction can interfere with your milk supply and their feeding cues.
 If your baby is sucking on a pacifier, early feeding cues get missed and feeding delayed.

-- Avoid swaddles - swaddling restricts your baby’s body from moving and expressing the reflexes used during feeding.
+Avoid swaddles - swaddling restricts your baby’s body from moving and expressing their reflexes.
 This can make feeding much harder and may even cause tension to develop.

-- Early feeding cues - get in position to feed your baby as soon as they show the first signs of readiness to breastfeed.
+Early feeding cues - get in a comfortable position to feed your baby as soon as they show the first signs of readiness to breastfeed.
 Their eyes may still be shut.
-Look for them licking their lips, turning their head side to side or moving their hands to their mouth.
+Look for them licking their lips, turning their head side-to-side, or moving their hands to their mouth.
 This is the time to put them on your body near your breast.
 Waiting longer or until they cry is a late feeding cue and they will not be as organized and coordinated to feed.
-It is like if you pay attention and eat when you are hungry, you probably make more sensible choices and eat calmly versus when you are super hungry you grab whatever is closest and eat faster.
+It is similar to when you pay attention and eat when you are hungry.
+You make more sensible choices and eat calmly, versus when you are super hungry, you grab whatever is closest and eat faster.

 Infant massage - helping your baby relax can help ease tension and make it easier for them to nurse.

-- Use an alternative way to supplement if needed - use a supplemental nursing system right at the breast, cup feed, syringe or spoon feed
+If needed, use an alternative supplement method - a supplemental nursing system right at the breast, cup feed, syringe or spoon feed.

 What about better bottle feeding?

-- Always pace bottle feed - this method of feeding allows your baby to more actively feed and slows down the feeding to avoid overfeeding.
-Paced feeding in a side lying position is better than when your baby is being held in a seated upright position to pace feed
+Always pace bottle feed - this method of feeding allows your baby to more actively feed and slows down the feeding to avoid overfeeding.
+Paced feeding in a side-lying position is preferred over your baby being held in an upright, seated position to pace feed.